Is this career right for you?

 - Do you like the sciences?

-- Can you market yourself?
+- Are you motivated to market yourself?

 You are responsible for verifying the prerequisites for each of the schools that interest you.

-All schools have differing policies for AP and IB credits and it is important to verify each school’s policy for which you would like to apply.
+Chiropractic schools have differing policies for AP and IB credits and it is important to verify each school’s policy for which you would like to apply.
 The Association of Chiropractic Colleges provides a list of school’s prerequisites and admissions requirements.
 It is important to take associated labs with science-based courses.

-Most schools require 6 semester credits (with labs) in biology, but some require as many as 12 semester credits.
 There are two options at CU Boulder available to fulfill the general biology requirements.

 - General Biology 1 and Lab (EBIO 1210 and EBIO 1230), 4 credits